kriszwart/ZwartifyOSv1/docs/quick-start.md

 ## 🐛 Troubleshooting

 ### Agent Not Responding
-1. Check API key in `.env.local`
+1. **Check API Key Configuration:**
+   - If using Settings page: Go to `/settings` and verify your API key is saved
+   - If using `.env.local`: Check the file exists and contains `CLAUDE_API_KEY=sk-ant-...`
-2. Restart dev server after changing `.env.local`
+   - Restart dev server after changing `.env.local`
-3. Check execution logs for error details
+2. Check execution logs for error details
+3. Verify your API key is valid at [Anthropic Console](https://console.anthropic.com/)

 ### RAG Not Working
 1. Ensure files are uploaded and processed